wp-plugins/custom-content-type-manager/readme.txt

 * Date field added.
 * Import/Export options added.
 * Checking of valid image icons was disabled due to problems with segfault in some server configurations [see Issue 60](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=60)
+* Default values for dropdowns now settable via Javascript to reduce typos
+* Bug with page-attributes fixed.
+* Support for Post Formats added.

 = 0.8.8 =